Please provide your zip code to see plans in your area.

 This doesn’t mean you shouldn’t be proactive about choosing a plan that covers your medications during the regular open enrollment window for Medicare each fall, but it does mean you have some flexibility if something does come up mid-year and you need to change plans again.

 Pay attention to Star Ratings when selecting your plan.
-Although your primary focus should be whether your medications will be covered, the federal government’s Star Ratings program shows how well a Medicare prescription health or drug plan is doing in a number of ways that impact you.
+Although your primary focus should be whether your medications will be covered, the federal government’s Star Ratings program shows how well a Medicare Advantage or Part D plan is doing in a number of ways that impact you.

 Good star ratings – especially ratings of four stars and above – can mean a plan has demonstrated quality customer service and has a track record of paying attention to your many health care needs (such as periodic screenings or health assessments).
 By that same token, you should be wary of plans with fewer than four stars.
 Those plans often have a track record of mistreating their members, providing subpar customer service, and being slow to process member claims and appeals – delaying or even preventing access to needed health care.